 #1 Admire the beauty of Plitvice Lakes National Park

-The most iconic day trip from Zadar is to Plitvice Lakes National Park.
+The most iconic day trip from Zadar is to Plitvice Lakes National Park, without doubt the most popular of Croatia’s national parks.
 With its 16 jewel-colored lakes and multitude of waterfalls, the UNESCO designated gem is a must on any Croatia itinerary.

 Nestled in the midst of emerald forests, the lakes range from gray to emerald to aquamarine, depending on the light.
 The forests are home to deer, bear, and wolves, and lots of bird life.